daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 ## Step 2: Create Database from CSV file

-Let's create a database named `bank_marketing` from the csv file.
+Let's create a database named `bank_marketing` from the csv file you downloaded earlier.
 Run the DuckDB SQL in the database shell to do so.

 ```sql
 CREATE TABLE bank_marketing AS